-And so not only do we know that something terrible is going to happen, but we hear our Lord himself asking us to stay put, not to be passive spectators but letting our souls be awakened – and that’s exactly what we are going to do throughout this Holy Week, today being only the beginning of our time spent with Jesus in his suffering and death.
+And so not only do we know that something terrible is going to happen, but we hear our Lord himself asking us to stay put, not to be passive spectators but letting our hearts be touched and our souls be awakened – and that’s exactly what we are going to do throughout this Holy Week, today being only the beginning of our time spent with Jesus in his suffering and death.

-Now as we’ve just mentioned the first thing we can notice about this long passion narrative, is that indeed it is long (no, it’s not ‘just you” who thought it was long).
-Actually, we have read this morning a third of the whole Gospel according to Matthew, the passion representing 30% of the whole book – and it’s the same in the three other Gospels.
+Now as we’ve just mentioned the first thing we can notice about this long passion narrative, is that indeed it is long.
+Actually, we have read this morning almost a third of the whole Gospel according to Matthew, the passion representing 30% of the whole book – and it’s the same in the three other Gospels.
 In fact, the Passion according to John is more like 60% of the whole book.
 But all four Gospels lead to this, building up towards this moment with increased tensions between Jesus and his enemies, prophecies and teachings about the cross and Jesus’s sacrifice.
-And the evangelists do that because they want us to know that the Passion is not just a big part of the story, it’s also a very important part of what Jesus does for the people, the climax of his work.
-In the same way in our Creed, we say that Jesus was made man, was crucified, died and was buried, because we are called to believe that this part of his life matters so much, even more than all the rest of his ministry.
+And the evangelists do that because they want us to know that the Passion is not only a big part of the story, it’s also a very important part of what Jesus does for the people, the climax of his work.
+In our Creed, we simple say about Jesus that he was made man, was crucified, died and was buried, because we are called to believe that this part of his life matters so much, even more than all the rest of his ministry.

-And we need to be reminded of that often because sometimes we start to see Jesus like a lot of non believers see Jesus, thinking that Jesus was a kind man who did great things for people and taught beautiful things about God, and then it’s so sad he was arrested and put to death.
+And we need to be reminded of that often because sometimes we start to see Jesus like a lot of non believers see Jesus, thinking that Jesus was a kind man who did great things for people and taught beautiful things about God, and then it’s so sad he was arrested and put to death, like it was so kind of accident.
 But the truth is that the Christian teaching says otherwise from the beginning, from the beginning Christians have said that Jesus’s cross gives meaning to everything he has ever done.
-This is what Paul tells the Philippians in the epistle we have just read, he says that Jesus’s life was like a dive into suffering.
+This is what Paul tells the Philippians in the epistle we have just read, he says that Jesus’s life was like a voluntary dive into suffering.

 (…) though he was in the form of God,